roykroth/roth-recipes/_recipes/basic-sourdough.md

 - Place bowl in refrigerator for 8-48 hours.
 - Remove bowl from fridge and form the dough into a ball on a floured counter.
 Let rest 15 minutes.
 - Place dough into floured banneton or bowl lined with floured cloth.
 Cover and let rest for 2 1/2 to 3 hours.
 Note dough will not rise much but will warm and relax.
-- 45 minutes before baking, preheat oven to 450 degrees and place covered dutch oven into oven to preheat.
+- 45 minutes before baking, preheat oven to 450 degrees and place a pizza steel or stone on the top rack.
+- Immediately before baking, place a cookie sheet on the bottom rack of the oven and fill with water.
+This will produce steam during the baking process
-- Turn dough into dutch oven and cover.
-Bake for 30 minutes covered, then remove cover and bake for a further 15 minutes or until internal temperature reaches 210 degrees.
+- Turn dough onto a pizza peel, score the top, and slide onto pizza steel.
+Bake for 40 minutes or until internal temperature reaches 210 degrees.

 ---
 A workhorse sourdough.
-The recipe is adapted from the King Arthur Flour [No-Knead Recipe](https://www.kingarthurflour.com/recipes/no-knead-sourdough-bread-recipe) with the baking procedure inspired by [Tartine Bread](https://cooking.nytimes.com/recipes/1016277-tartines-country-bread).
+The recipe is adapted from the King Arthur Flour [No-Knead Recipe](https://www.kingarthurflour.com/recipes/no-knead-sourdough-bread-recipe).
+See also the [detailed walkthrough](/making-sourdough-bread.html).